ReO2 Contact Lens Cleaning Devices

 ReO2 devices are advertised as complete cleaning systems that can sterilize lenses using saline solution or tapwater.

-In other words, the 3N device performs an extra cleaning step, but cannot replace daily disinfection with a multi-purpose or disinfection solution.
+In other words, the 3N device is FDA-cleared to perform an extra cleaning step, but cannot replace daily disinfection with a multi-purpose or disinfection solution.

 Concern #2: Unsafe product instructions.